dhis2/dhis2-doc-support/docs/index.md

 !!!
 Note
     You can read more on how to [create a branch using Github Desktop][branch desktop].

-#### Step 6 - Stage the changes
+#### Step 6, 7 & 8 - Stage, Commit & Push the changes

 A best practice consists in preparing and checking and probably more importantly choosing the changes you want to commit, especially of you have done a lot of them in various files.

-!!!
-Tip "Tools to use"
-    A Git client such as *Github Desktop*.

-!!!
-Note
-    You can read more on how to [Select changes to include in a commit using Github Desktop][select change].

-#### Step 7 - Push to your Github repository

-Once you have chosen all the changes you want to commit, it is time to push them and make them available on the Github repository you have created in [Step 1][step1].
+Once you have chosen all the changes you want to share, you need to commit.
+To do so you need to write a message and commit the staged changes.

+Finally, it is time to push this commit and make your changes available on the Github repository you have created in [Step 1][step1].
 Remember to write a commit message to help other contributors and possible reviewers to understand what you have changed.

-!!!
-Tip "Tools to use"
+> **Tip**
+>
-    A Git client such as *Github Desktop*.
+> Tools: a Git client such as *Github Desktop*.

-!!!
-Note
+> **Note**
+>
+> You can read more on how to [Select changes to include in a commit using Github Desktop][select change].
-    You can read more on how to [write a commit message and push your changes using Github Desktop][commit push desktop].
+> You can read more on how to [write a commit message and push your changes using Github Desktop][commit push desktop].

-#### Step 8 & 9 - Pull request & update of the fork and the area specific documentation repositories
+#### Step 9 & 10 - Pull request & update of the fork and the area specific documentation repositories

 The changes you have made are now available in your fork.
 You want to integrate those with the rest of the documentation that is already available in the repository.
 To do so, you need to send a pull request and merge.
 In your fork this process should be fairly straightforward as you are the only one to work on it!